Your website has been designed, you have a shop and now you need to make your products 'shine'.

 Writing about your product is just half the battle.
 If you’ve got some captivating product descriptions, it will all be for nothing if your media isn’t captivating too.
 Customers expect great images, and if yours aren’t up to standard, they’ll abandon your website never to return again.

 Whether you’re selling tracksuits, trainers or toys, customers expect to see your item pictured perfectly from a number of different angles.
 Stand out even further by adding videos of your products being worn/used/eaten.
 Include as much information as you can.
-Many clothing stores now include the model’s physical attributes so you can get an even better idea of what their products look like.
+Many fashion website designs now include the model’s physical attributes so you can get an even better idea of what their products look like.

 The product images are your chance to really reflect your company’s brand and capture your customers imagination, so think about what your brand represents.
 Bulbul are clearly going for some minimal aesthetic and their product images echo this.
 From Drop Bottle’s product images, you can see that their brand is about freshness and vitality.